 Although other groups of Indigenous people had lived in this area for 9,000 years prior to the founding of the village, their societies did not reach the highly organized level of the people at Towosahgy.
 The inhabitants of the village were part of the Mississippian cultural tradition, so named as most of these archaeological sites are located near the Mississippi River.

-Different from their predecessors, the Indians who lived at Towosahgy were town dwellers.
+Different from their predecessors, the American Indians who lived at Towosahgy were town dwellers.
 There were other, smaller hamlets within a short distance of the main town and the entire area formed a well-developed cultural and political system.
 The well-constructed dwellings, utensils and other artifacts uncovered at the site indicate the inhabitants led a relatively comfortable lifestyle.

 The residents of Towosahgy raised crops of beans, maize, squash and sunflowers in fields outside the walls that surrounded the village.
 They also lived off wild game, fish, persimmons, wild plums and a variety of nuts.
 They relied on trade to obtain other necessary items such as salt, paint, chert for tools and ceremonial materials.
 For transportation, they may have used large dugout canoes.
 Their houses were constructed by digging a shallow pit, which left the floor of the structure below the surface of the ground.
 Walls were built of small posts placed in narrow trenches.
 A central fire hearth and associated packed clay floor mark the original floors of these houses.